Erick7451/Sabine-Cluster/README.md

 PARTITION    AVAIL  TIMELIMIT  NODES  STATE NODELIST batch*          up 14-00:00:0      1 drain* compute-1-23
 ```
-Now, this partition, **batch** is **up** and runnng, has a time limit of 14 hours, 1 node (as you can see, nodelist shows that this is node 23 from compute-1), and is in a state of drain*.
+Now, this partition, **batch** is **up** and runnng, has a maximum time limit of 14 days, 1 node (as you can see, nodelist shows that this is node 23 from compute-1), and is in a state of drain*, which means that it is currently unavailable.

 We might scrach our heads a little in what this partition actually means, but all we have to do is search for information
 ```linux